Round Trip Hike & Climb for Mt. Tsurugi via Bessan Ridge | HIKES IN JAPAN

 You can see many different aspects of Mt.
 Tsurugi when viewing the mountain from different angles.
 One especially popular viewpoint is at Sennin-ike Pond on the east side of the mountain.
 From late September until early October, when the pond is framed by colorful red and yellow leaves, you can see the steep peaks of Mt.
 Tsurugi reflected in the pond’s surface.
 Known as Ura-Tsurugi (or Tsurugi viewed from behind), it’s a popular subject for amateur photographers.
 Its takes about 6 hours to reach this spot from Tsurugi-sawa.

-High Season:mid-July to September
+Best Season:mid-July to September

 Notes